OH Consultant

 Intumescent Fire-Rated Coating SWMS

 SWMS template for intumescent fire-rated coating.
 Covers Structural steel passive fire coating, DFT verification..
-8-state AU coverage, CIH-reviewed editable DOCX delivered within 24 hours of payment.
+8-state AU coverage, CIH-reviewed editable DOCX, available as an instant download.

 βš–οΈWHS Regulation 2025 & Codes of Practice β€” legally binding from 1 July 2026 (s26A)